lorin/res-eng-short-course-notes/README.md

 The newer videos are hosted on YouTube at <https://www.youtube.com/playlist?list=PLvlZBj1NU_ikTy1ot30EbEbYMAoBf9eAt>.

-I haven't seen these yet, so I don't know how much has changed from the oldre lectures.
+I haven't seen these yet, so I don't know how much has changed from the older lectures.

 ## Older lectures